GabeScott/standard-works-vault/General Conference/2019 October - Your Great Adventure.md

 Of course, we knew we would make many mistakes along the way.
 But we also had a promise: that because of the great sacrifice of Jesus Christ, we could be cleansed of our transgressions, refined and purified in our spirits, and one day resurrected and reunited with those we love.

 We learned how much God loves us.
 He gave us life, and He wants us to succeed.
 Therefore, He prepared a Savior for us.
-“Nevertheless,” our Father in Heaven said, “thou mayest choose for thyself, for it is given unto thee.”
+“Nevertheless,” our Father in Heaven said, “thou mayest choose for thyself, for it is given unto thee.”[^3]

-There must have been parts of the mortal adventure that worried and even terrified God’s children, since a large number of our spiritual brothers and sisters decided against it.
+There must have been parts of the mortal adventure that worried and even terrified God’s children, since a large number of our spiritual brothers and sisters decided against it.[^4]

-By the gift and power of moral agency, we determined that the potential of what we could learn and eternally become was well worth the risk.
+By the gift and power of moral agency, we determined that the potential of what we could learn and eternally become was well worth the risk.[^5]

 And so, trusting the promises and power of God and His Beloved Son, we accepted the challenge.